sjishan/avazu_kaggle/README.md

 # Avazu - Click-Through Rate Prediction

 ### Files:
-Part 1 - **Data Exploration**.
+- **Part-1 Data Exploration**.
 Visualizing the data to look into aspects that will help us to decide what features to pick.
-Part 2 - **Feature Engineering**.
+- **Part-2 Feature Engineering**.
 Feature Ranking of Hidden Column.
 Subsetting the columns and apply one-hot encoding.
 PCA to reduce dimension.
-Part 3 - **Predictive Modeling**.
+ - **Part-3 Predictive Modeling**.
 Using Multi-layer Perceptron based classifier.
 Analyzing Performance Metrics.

 Discarded - Predictive Modeling: Attempted XGBoost modeling, however parameter tuning could be very time consuming.